LuB0SS/LuB0SS/README.md

 - 👋 Hi, I’m @LuB0SS
-- 👀 I’m interested in PS Add Deployment Toolkit and ServiceNow scripts
+- 👀 I’m interested in Intune, application deployment and powershell scripts
-- 🌱 I’m currently learning PowerShell, ServiceNow and SCCM
 - 📫 How to reach me?
 Send me DM

 <!---